Today is the International Day of Zero Tolerance on Female Genital Mutilation (FGM).

 1. Know the facts

-Did you know 98 percent of women in Somalia have undergone FGM, while in Uganda it’s just 1 percent?
-Or that although 76 percent of women in Burkina Faso have undergone FGM, only 10 percent of men there are in favor of it?
+Did you know 98% of women in Somalia have undergone FGM, while in Uganda it’s just 1%?
+Or that although 76% of women in Burkina Faso have undergone FGM, only 10% of men there are in favour of it?

 2. Share stories

 You can help raise awareness about FGM by sharing these stories.

 Janet is 13 and from West Pokot in Kenya.
 She walked for 6 days to escape her family’s plans for her to have FGM, and is now living with a women’s network supported by ActionAid to campaign against FGM.